link1905/system-design-101/content/docs/system-administration/system-protection/iam.md

 c <- a: 8.
 Respond new access token
 ```

-**Refresh Token** comes with some benefits:

-- Allows re-authenticating without typing and sending password.
+The advantages of **Refresh Tokens** include:

+- Eliminates the need for users to repeatedly enter their password, improving usability.
-- Allows revocation which deletes a refresh token from the store to invalidate it.
+- Allows for **revocation**: removing a refresh token from the store immediately invalidates it.

-You may be confused that we are moving back to the problem of `User Session`,
-when we must verify credentials by an shared store.
-Please note that, we only leverage refresh tokens for re-authentication, not business actions.
-When an access token expires (the token itself contains enough information to check that), the client is expected to ask the `Authentication Service` for refreshing.
+It’s important to note this does **not** reintroduce user session problems for regular business requests.
+Shared storage is used **only** for validating refresh tokens during re-authentication (not for business actions).
+When the **access token** expires, the client requests a new one from the authentication service using the **refresh token**.
-In other words, the availability of consumer services are not dependendly affected.
+In other words, the availability of business services is unaffected by operations involving refresh token validation.

 ```d2
 direction: right

 c: Client {
   class: client
 }

 s: {
   grid-rows: 2
   class: none